psiz-org/psiz/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-PsiZ's scope is restricted to computational modeling of *similarity* data.
-This includes ratings, rankings, and sorts of stimuli.
+PsiZ's scope is restricted to computational modeling of human behavioral data.
+This includes similarity ratings, similarity rankings, and pile sorts of stimuli.
 Not all of this functionality is implemented.
 Contributions that support this functionality are welcome.

 ## Issues